 Print materials comprise the largest part of our collection

-Almost 10% of our collection is in non-print formats, including audiobooks on CD and cassette, videos on VHS and DVD, music and sound recordings on CD, and read-along kits for children.
+Almost 10% of our collection is in non-print formats, including audiobooks on CD and cassette, videos on VHS and DVD, sound recordings on CD, and read-along kits for children.
 We also have Chromebooks that are available for checkout: both for in-library use and for take-home use.
 Plus we have Wi-Fi hotspots available for take-home checkout.
 See the Information Desk for more details on these two collections.

 Through participation in the Northeast Texas Libraries Digital Consortium, we are proud to offer patrons access to a growing collection of e-books and downloadable audiobooks through OverDrive Media.
 If you have a library card and an e-reader or digital audio player, there’s something in this collection for you!